Volunteer for Summer Fish Surveys Along the Jersey Shore

 MAKE SURE TO TURN THE VOLUME UP LOUD TO HEAR THE PUFFER FISH AND OTHER SOUNDS OF AN ESTUARY.

-A BIOLOGICAL ASSESSMENT OF ESTUARINE WATERS ALONG THE JERSEY SHORE!
+IT’S A BIOLOGICAL ASSESSMENT OF ESTUARINE WATERS!

 IT’S FREE - BRING YOUR FAMILY, BRING A FRIEND, OR JUST BRING YOURSELF!

-2024 Dates & Locations:
+2025 Dates & Locations:

-• Saturday, June 8 from 7:30pm - 8:30pm in the Borough of Atlantic Highlands, NJ.
+• Saturday, June 14 from 4:00pm - 5:00pm in the Borough of Atlantic Highlands, NJ.

-• Saturday, August 24 from 1:00pm to 2:00pm in the Borough of Atlantic Highlands, NJ.
+• Saturday, August 23 from 1:30pm to 2:30pm in the Borough of Atlantic Highlands, NJ.

-• Sunday, September 15 from 3:00pm to 4:00pm along the Manasquan River, NJ.
+• Sunday, September 7 from 7:00pm to 8:00pm along the Manasquan River, NJ.

-All above dates and locations may change or be cancelled due to the weather, WIND, TIDES or circumstances that are Beyond our control.
+All above dates and locations may change or be cancelled due to the weather, wind, tides or circumstances that are beyond our control.
 Please make sure you are signed up to receive emails from Save Coastal Wildlife to get the latest information.

 What is a fish Survey?